Woman charged in law professor's killing; has ties to his ex | Metro News

 Share via Email

-TALLAHASSEE, Fla. — Police have made a third arrest in the 2014 killing of a Canadian law professor in Florida, a woman with ties both to the family of the victim's ex-wife and one of the alleged shooters.
+TALLAHASSEE, Fla. — Police have made a third arrest in the 2014 killing of a Florida State University law professor, a woman who they say has ties both to the family of the victim's ex-wife and one of the alleged shooters.

 The Tallahassee police said Sunday that Katherine Magbanua, 31, was arrested near Fort Lauderdale on Saturday and charged her with murder in the July 2014 slaying of Daniel Markel, who was gunned down in his garage.
-She was being held in custody Sunday without bond pending her transfer to Tallahassee.
+She was being held Sunday at the Broward County jail without bond pending her transfer to Tallahassee.

-Markel was born in Toronto and was well known in national and international legal circles.
-His parents and sister all live in Canada.

-In documents released by police Sunday and previously obtained by the Tallahassee Democrat, detectives alleged that Magbanua had a romantic relationship with the brother of Wendi Adelson, Markel's ex-wife.
-They also alleged she lived with Sigfredo Garcia, one of the alleged gunmen, and had two children with him.
+In documents released by the police Sunday and previously obtained by the Tallahassee Democrat, detectives alleged that Magbanua had a romantic relationship with the brother of Wendi Adelson, Markel's ex-wife, and lived with Sigfredo Garcia, one of the alleged gunmen, and had two children with him.

 Investigators say in the weeks leading up to the killing and immediately thereafter, there were hundreds of calls between Charles Adelson, Wendi Adelson's brother, and Magbanua and between Magbanua and Garcia, often moments apart.

-It could not be determined Sunday if Magbanua has an attorney.
-David O. Markus, the Adelson family attorney, pointed out that Tallahassee State Attorney Willie Meggs recently rejected a police request to authorize the arrest of Charles Adelson, saying there was insufficient evidence.
+Magbanua's attorney, Tara Kawass, did not immediately return a phone call or email late Sunday.
+David O. Markus, Charles Adelson's attorney, pointed out that Tallahassee State Attorney Willie Meggs recently rejected a police request to authorize the arrest of Charles Adelson, saying there was insufficient evidence.

 Charles Adelson is a dentist who runs a practice with his parents.
 Wendi Adelson is a lawyer working for a federal judge.

-Note: This story has been corrected to change show that David Markus is only representing Charles Adelson and changes one reference to Charles Adelson, from Daniel.